-My name is David B. Roundsley and “Bad Blood – A Life Without Consequence” is my memoir about the search for my birth parents and my DNA origins.
-I am a musician (writing and recording as Munich Syndrome since the mid-80’s), graphics and multimedia designer and an adoptee.
+My name is David B. Roundsley, and “Bad Blood – A Life Without Consequence” is my memoir about the search for my birth parents and DNA origins.
+I am a musician (writing and recording as Munich Syndrome since the mid-80s), graphics and multimedia designer, and an adoptee.
 This book lays out and details the unexpected search for my DNA origins and brings to light the far-reaching consequences of poor judgments and bad decisions.

-The story reads on many levels: true-crime, adventure, mystery and in some respects a how-to for anyone sincerely interested in discovering the truth about their DNA origins and past.
-Covering many decades and many lives, the book is a documentation of my search and the many families that were affected.
+The story reads on many levels: true crime, adventure, mystery, and, in some respects, a how-to for anyone sincerely interested in discovering the truth about their DNA origins and past.
+Covering many decades and many lives, the book is a documentation of my search and the many affected families.

 It is both a how-to and a cautionary tale for adoptees who want to discover their origins, for people who have (or will) put a child up for adoption, and also for families who are considering adoption.
-For many people, once the adoption is signed off on, that is the end of the story.
+For many people, once the adoption is signed off on, the story ends.
 Or so they hope.
-But more often than not, there’s much more to the stories and the ramifications can last for decades and generations.
+But more often than not, there’s much more to the stories, and the ramifications can last for decades and generations.

 A seemingly unique narrative, this type of story will become more commonplace in our new world of DNA testing, data aggregation, and social media.
-The pros and most definitely the cons or undertaking such a search are highlighted in this story.
+The pros and cons of undertaking such a search are highlighted in this story.

 Available now from Amazon.com:

 Book Review: Bad Blood: A Life Without Consequence

 December 18, 2020